Anderson-Shin/anderson-shin.github.io/_statistics/intro stat part1.md

 * **Intersection (E ∩ F or EF):** This means event E **AND** event F happen.
 Using the same E and F, the only outcome that is both even *and* less than 3 is 2\.
 So, E ∩ F is {2}.
 * **Complement (Eᶜ):** This means event E **DOES NOT** happen.
 If E is "rolling an even number" {2, 4, 6}, then its complement Eᶜ is "not rolling an even number," which is {1, 3, 5}.

+### **What's Next?

+And that's it for today.
+We've done the essential first step: we've learned how to define the world of our experiment with a Sample Space and how to specify the outcomes we're interested in with Events.
+We haven't calculated any probabilities yet, but we've built the stage on which all the action will take place.

+In the next post, we will start putting numbers to these ideas.
+We'll introduce the fundamental rules of probability and see how they allow us to calculate the chances of these events happening.
+I hope you'll join me for it.